electron/governance/wg-api/design-spec-process.md

 For API changes falling under the categories above and for which no consensus can be reached, a spec document should be written.

-This document has no minimum length and can thus be short be short, but should cover all basic information outlined in the [`api-spec-template`](spec-documents/api-spec-template.md).
+This document has no minimum length and can thus be short, but should cover all basic information outlined in the [`api-spec-template`](spec-documents/api-spec-template.md).

 This document will be able to provide rationale for the choice as well as preserve considerations and allow the WG to more easily ratify a specific approach.